StackExchange/stack-blog/_posts/2016-07-27-salary-transparency.md

 ###Work in progress

 Our salary calculator doesn’t cover every role at Stack Overflow.
-It doesn’t include equity, and doesn’t address currencies other than USD.
+It doesn’t include equity, and only describes US salaries.
+(International employees use the same system but it’s not merely a currency conversion.)
 In the spirit of “default public”, we would rather share an incomplete system than not share at all.

 <a name="75"></a>
 ##The experimental details: 75% more clicks